-A Parent Facebook Group has now been set up for Year 7 2022 (Class of 2027).
-If you are on Facebook and would like to join, please complete this Facebook Parent Group Form to be sent an email invitation.
+A Parent Facebook Group will be set up for Year 7 2023 (Class of 2028) later this Term.
+If you are on Facebook and would like to join, please complete this Facebook Parent Group Request Form to be sent an email invitation when set up.